 ISO8573-1 is the main publication of the ISO8573 series of standards, as it specifies the permissible amount of pollutant per cubic metre of compressed air.
 In ISO 8573-1, solid particles, water and oil are named as the 3 primary pollutants.

-To express a specific quality, three digits are used, separated by dots.
+To express a specific quality, three digits are used, separated by a colon.

 A Class of particles (solid and liquid impurities),